T341/100-days-of-code/r1-log.md

 ### R1D29
 Today I got into CSS syntax & completed lesson 5 of the Google Udacity Scholars Front-End Dev coursework.

+### R1D30
+I got a lot of work done on my freeCodeCamp portfolio project.
+It's practically finished.
+All that's left is to complete the image gallery.